Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Must achieve before moving to Step 4:

-If metrics are not hit by Week 12: Systems/framework need improvement, not hire replacement
+If metrics are not hit by Week 12, it means the systems and decision framework need improvement, not a hire replacement.

-Step 4: Communication Delegation - Client-Facing with Oversight
+Step 4: Communication Delegation for Client-Facing Work with Oversight

 Timeline: 8 weeks after Step 3 success